top of page

 After students read the information ask them, "What do you want to talk about?"

 Remembering that we love because God first loved us is important (1 John 4:19).
-When the world tries to turn us away from God, God will “stir up” our spirit to awaken us to turn to God and away from the world.
+When the world teaches us self-righteous behaviors, God will “stir up” our spirit to awaken us to turn to God and away from the world.
 This is how we are offered spiritual gifts from God.

 Abraham’s descendants, the Hebrews, were enslaved by the Egyptians.
-The Egyptian government treated the Hebrews unfairly and harshly.
-The Hebrews were made to work seven days a week as slaves, and they were beaten and treated as less important people.
+The Egyptian government treated the Hebrews unfairly and harshly to work seven days a week as slaves, and they were beaten and treated as less important people.
+Jesus brought the truth of how we are not to treat people as being less important than ourselves.
 The book of Exodus begins with the Hebrews (Israelites) being held captive in Egypt.
 Remember, God told Abraham in the book of Genesis that Abraham’s descendants, the Hebrews, would be held captive for 400 years in a land where they were sojourners.
 This happened, and at the end of 400 years, Moses led the people out of Egypt.
 God performed miracles to free the Hebrews.
 The miracles were a way for God to awaken the Hebrews and to “stir up” the Hebrews’ hearts to realize how faith includes a sacrifice (choice).
 The miracles were also a way for God to awaken the Pharaoh and his servants to know that God knows what is in their hearts.
 God searches a person’s heart and knows why a person makes a choice.

 God gave Moses directions to build the Ark of the Covenant, a portable chest that contained the Ten Commandments of God.
 God’s Spirit, or presence, dwelt in the Ark of the Covenant.
 God’s holiness was witnessed around the Ark of the Covenant, and the Hebrews were able to witness how God is different from humanity.
-The Hebrews were learning how to worship a Holy God.
-God then told Moses to make an altar and sacrifice to Him.
+The Hebrews were learning how to be credited with righteousness by a Holy God.
+Next, God told Moses to make an altar and sacrifice to Him.
 God then established a conditional covenant with His commandments.
-The Ten Commandments were linked to the sacrifice, and when people would obey God’s commandments and sacrifice, God would protect them from people who were serving false gods.
-The Hebrews were saved by faith because they had faith that God’s love for them would protect them when they did not serve false gods.
+The Ten Commandments were linked to the sacrifice, and when people would obey God’s commandments and sacrifice, God would protect them from people who were serving false gods with self-righteous behaviors.
+The Hebrews were saved by faith because they had faith that God’s love for them would protect them when they did not serve false gods with self-righteous behaviors.
 This includes a binding covenant promise made with love.

 When Jesus came, He established the new covenant.
 Now we are saved by grace through faith.
 The Rock of Faith was built in the pre-church age with the sacrifices (choices) that the Israelites made when they obeyed God’s commandments.
 Jesus established the new covenant on The Rock of Faith that God built in the pre-church age.
 The new covenant is a better covenant with better promises.
 The new covenant promised that God would put his laws in the minds and hearts of humanity.
 Jesus added love to the law with his sacrifice.
-Now we are building our internal temple for the Father, the Son, and the Holy Spirit to come and dwell within us.
 With the new covenant, we are to build an internal temple where the presence of the Father, the Son, and the Holy Spirit can reside and dwell.
+We are to have righteous behaviors that reflect the sacrifice Jesus made.
+Righteous behaviors are a reflection of accepting God’s grace, sharing God’s mercy, repenting, covenant faithfulness, and listening to the Holy Spirit.
+Lessons six through thirty-six will present a pattern of sound teaching from Jesus to remember how to have righteous behaviors.
+In the next lesson, God teaches the Israelites how to be holy because God is holy.
+Just as the Israelites had to remember how to be holy because God is holy, we are to remember that now the kingdom of God is within us, and the world will not teach us righteous behaviors.

 Activity: